 Grainger became a member of the Institution of Civil Engineers sometime between 1836 and 1841.
 His portrait, at present in the Institution’s Headquarters in London, was painted by the famous Scottish artist, Sir John Watson Gordon.
 The Institution recently decided to find another home for their portrait of this eminent Edinburgh engineer and readers will be pleased to know that, thanks to the effort of the Museum Committee of the East of Scotland Branch of the Institution and Professor A. Bolton, this fine oil painting has now been secured for the ICE Scotland Museum.”

-In 1982 the portrait was unveiled by W.G.N.
+The portrait has been in the ownership of the Institution for many years and was delivered to the museum for display in 1982 where it was unveiled by W.G.N.
 Geddes, Past President of both the Institution of Civil Engineers and the Institution of Structural Engineers, and Roland Paxton, Member of the Panel for Historical Engineering Works.
-This event took place on 4 November in the Civil Engineering Department, Heriot-Watt University.
+This event took place on 4 November 1982 in the Civil Engineering Department, Heriot-Watt University.

-On indefinite loan from ICE London and obtained by request when it was advertised for sale.
-Supporting correspondence in file.
-Following restoration of the painting in 1997 a formal event to mark the event was held in the form of a conversazione on Monday 16 March 1998.
+Following some damage to the painting, it was restored in 1997 with the addition of glass.
+A formal event to mark the restoration was held in the form of a conversazione on Monday 16 March 1998.